Alan Young (lawyer): Challenging state authority

 As a young law professor, Young commenced a series of challenges to state authority in the late 1980s.
-In 1989, he was writing an article for the Media and Communications Law Journal on a recent decision by a court in Florida to ban the sale of a rap record called As Nasty as They Wanna Be, and while writing this article, a bookseller in London, Ontario, Mark Emery, was charged for selling this record.
-With extensive research having been completed for the article, Young offered to assist the bookseller on a pro bono basis by launching a constitutional challenge to the obscenity law and a challenge to the manner in which expressive materials are seized prior to trial.
+In 1989, he was writing an article for the Media and Communications Law Journal on a recent decision by a court in Florida to ban the sale of a rap record called As Nasty as They Wanna Be, and while writing this article, an entrepreneur in London, Ontario, Marc Emery, was charged for selling this record.
+With extensive research having been completed for the article, Young offered to assist Emery on a pro bono basis by launching a constitutional challenge to the obscenity law and a challenge to the manner in which expressive materials are seized prior to trial.

 The challenge was not successful, but, this case began a 25-year journey of offering pro bono legal assistance to vulnerable people seeking to challenge state authority.
-The wide variety of challenges and cases Young brought can be organized around six thematic categories: Constitutional challenges to the Criminal Code; Freedom of expression; Helping individuals with mental disorders; Helping the incarcerated and the wrongfully convicted; Challenging state officials; Victims rights.
+The wide variety of challenges and cases Young brought can be organized around six thematic categories: constitutional challenges to the Criminal Code; freedom of expression; helping individuals with mental disorders; helping the incarcerated and the wrongfully convicted; challenging state officials; victims rights.